-The suggested clarification of the leniency clause in the proposed NES provisions to ensure that existing controlled activity rules in proposed and operative plans can be retained is acknowledged.
+The suggested clarification of the leniency clause to ensure that existing controlled activity rules in proposed and operative plans can be retained is acknowledged.
 It is noted that it is the empowering provisions in section 44A(2) of the RMA that enable councils to have more lenient rules in situations where an NES expressly specifies that a rule may be more lenient.
 As such, rather than using the term 'set' or 'retain' the term 'have' should be used.